psionicprjkt/android_prebuilts_prebuiltapks/README.md

  * com.google.android.maps, as the JAR and the XML have been extracted from the ZIP on the [microG's GitHub release page](https://github.com/microg/android_frameworks_mapsv1/releases)
  * additional_repos.xml, as it is just the microG FDroid repository XML file

-To include them in your build just set build env USE_MICROG=true .
+To include them in your build just call microg.mk

 The included APKs are:
  * FDroid packages (binaries sourced from [here](https://f-droid.org/packages/org.fdroid.fdroid/) and [here](https://f-droid.org/packages/org.fdroid.fdroid.privileged/))